Today’s POP RESCUE from a fate unknown, is the 1995 album Take Me Higher by Diana Ross. But was this album a new peak, or was it a low point? Read on…

 The album closes with third and final single I Will Survive – a dance cover of the classic disco track by Gloria Gaynor.
 Despite the song being regularly covered, this version managed to give Diana a #14 UK hit, and definitely belts it out – vocally and musically (well, the snare drum at least).

-Over all, this album gives a respectful nod to the long career that Diana had already had, whilst giving us a great slice of 90’s dance and RnB.
+Over all, this album gives a respectful nod to the long career that Diana had already had, whilst also giving us a great slice of 90’s dance and RnB styles too.

-Whilst a couple of songs sound a little simplistic or as if they’ve (the ballads) fallen out of a 70’s album session, it really is a nice album.
+Whilst a couple of songs sound a little simplistic or as if they’ve (the ballads) fallen out of a 70’s album session, it really is a nice collection of tracks.
 Gone was a mistake as a single, and we should have seen Don’t Stop or Keep It Right There released instead.

 - POP RESCUE 2015 RATING: 4 / 5